l4ci/Keyboard-Layout-Cheatsheet/README.markdown

 #Keyboard Layout Cheatsheet
 ###Autor: Volker Otto (hello@volkerotto.net)

 ###Content:
 1. [Description](#description)
 2. [Template](#template)
 3. [FAQ](#faq)
 4. [License](#license)

 ###Description:
-Ever needed to see all available keyboard controls/shortcuts for a game?
-Im sure you spend some hours figuring out which key does what in the control settings menu.
+Ever needed to see all available keyboard controls/shortcuts for your brand new game?
+I'm sure you spent some hours figuring out, which key belongs to which action via the control settings menu.
+Not anymore!

-Im starting to build keyboard layout cheatsheets for popular games.
+I'm starting to build keyboard layout cheatsheets for popular games.
 So you can print them out or just leave them open on your second monitor while you are gaming.

 You can also start to create your own, modify or share them if you like (just not sell, okay?!)